-If you’re looking for places to visit near London, Windsor is an easy option.
+If you’re looking for places to visit near London by car or train, Windsor is an easy option.
 This market town is highly associated with the Royals and provides a nice break from the busyness of London.

-Top thing to note is that no photos or videos are allowed in Windsor Castle and St. George’s Chapel and after visiting you’ll understand why.
+It’s important to note that no photos or videos are allowed in Windsor Castle and St. George’s Chapel, and after visiting, you’ll understand why.

-I still think it is an incredible to see and if you are a Games of Thrones fan, you’ll like Windsor Castle.
+I still think it is incredible to see, and if you are a Games of Thrones fan, you’ll like Windsor Castle.